VoIP & Cloud Phone Providers in Singapore (2026)

-Hosted PBX platforms, SIP trunking carriers, and cloud contact-centre vendors serving Singapore businesses — ranked by verified client reviews and local presence.
+Hosted PBX platforms, SIP trunking carriers, and cloud contact-centre vendors serving Singapore businesses.

 Singapore's business VoIP market splits into four practical groups: hosted PBX / cloud phone platforms (the all-in-one office phone systems), SIP trunking carriers (voice channels that plug into your own PBX or Microsoft Teams), cloud contact-centre / CCaaS vendors (sales and support call centres), and CPaaS providers (voice APIs you build into your own app).
 The right pick depends far less on "who has the most features" and more on which of those four jobs you actually need done.

-This guide ranks VoIP and cloud-telephony vendors that have been verified on TechDirectory, prioritising those with a real Singapore presence and verified client reviews.
+This page groups VoIP and cloud-telephony providers with a verified Singapore presence — hosted-PBX and cloud phone platforms, SIP trunking carriers, cloud contact-centre (CCaaS) vendors, and CPaaS voice-API providers.
 We include locally based hosted-PBX and SIP integrators alongside the global cloud-phone platforms that serve Singapore numbers, so you can compare a Singapore SBO-backed provider against a self-service SaaS dial-tone in one place.
+The list is unranked: sorted by Verified Score, then company name.
+Inclusion reflects a verified Singapore presence, not endorsement.

-Below the rankings, the buyer's guide covers IMDA numbering rules, the real difference between hosted PBX and SIP trunking, Microsoft Teams Direct Routing, PDPA obligations for call recording, and the questions that separate a genuine Singapore voice partner from an overseas reseller with no local support.
+Below the list, the buyer's guide covers IMDA numbering rules, the real difference between hosted PBX and SIP trunking, Microsoft Teams Direct Routing, PDPA obligations for call recording, and the questions that separate a genuine Singapore voice partner from an overseas reseller with no local support.
+If you're shortlisting more than one vendor, use the comparison tool to line them up side by side.

 View profile →